 Each year on the Saturday before Thanksgiving, the legendary King Ranch host a Ranch Hand Breakfast!
 In addition to eggs, sausage, biscuits and gravy, they also serve up a big helping of life on the largest ranch in Texas!
 Watch team roping and old-time cow camp cooking demos, plus much more!
 Spend the entire weekend in Kingsville, and enjoy “Historic Kingville Celebrates the Ranch Hand”!

 Many of our major cities host Thanksgiving Day Parades, making them Turkey Day traditions.
-The El Paso Sun Bowl Parade is celebrating it’s 79th year, and the HEB Holiday Houston Parade has been a tradition for 66 years!
+The HEB Houston Thanksgiving Day Parade has been a tradition for 70 years!

 16. Formula One United States Grand Prix, Circuit of the Americas, Austin